DistributedProofreaders/ppcomp/doc/css-transform.rst

 Transform small caps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Usually small caps in the text version are transformed in
+Usually small caps in the text version are transformed to uppercase.
-uppercase.
-This transformation has to be done in the html too, so
+This transformation has to be done in the HTML too, so these sections
-these section will not generate a diff.
+will not generate a diff.

 The default is to do nothing.
-The options are *"uppercase"*, *"lowercase"*
+The options are *"Uppercase"*, *"Lowercase"*
-and *"title"*. *"title"* means capitalizing the first letter of each word
+and *"Title"*. *"Title"* means capitalizing the first letter of each word
 *"Like This"*.

-HTML: add [Sidenote: ...]
+HTML: add [Sidenote: ...] tag
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To use when the text version has "[Sidenote: ...]", and not the html.
+To use when the text version has "[Sidenote: ...]", and not the HTML.
 This will add a "[Sidenote: ...]" in the HTML version, thus suppressing the diff.

 HTML: add [Illustration: ...] tag
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See above.
+Similar to add [Sidenote: ...] tag.

 Ignore case when comparing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If there is too many unfixable case differences, use this option to ignore them.
+If there are too many unfixable case differences, use this option to ignore them.